Freezer Not Cooling [Proven Solutions]

 The evaporator coils may have frosted up from all the humid air that entered the freezer when the door was open.
 Check the coils to see if they have an accumulation of frost on them.
 If they do, thaw the coils using a dryer or steamer.

-See also How to Pull Out a KitchenAid Refrigerator [Detailed Guide]
+See also KitchenAid Refrigerator Wattage [In-depth Guide]

 You can also manually defrost the freezer by disconnecting it from electric power.
 Leave the door open for some hours.
 It may take longer than using a dryer, but it is a safer method.
 Remember to store the frozen food in a cooler or another freezer.